Loretta Goggi: The nineties

-In the 1991-92 season she moved to Telemontecarlo where she presented the late night variety Festa di compleanno, broadcast every day from monday to friday, where in each episode, the birthday of a famous person was celebrated.
+In the 1991–92 season she moved to Telemontecarlo where she presented the late night variety Festa di compleanno, broadcast every day from Monday to Friday, where in each episode, the birthday of a famous person was celebrated.
 In the same year she released her latest studio album, Si faran ... canzone, recorded for the Fonit Cetra label, which is presented during the show: among the most important tracks on the disc there are Storie all'italiana (song that was also used as the initials of the program) and Temporale.

 Between the end of 1992 and the beginning of 1993 she returned to Rai again, conducting the Rai 2 variety specials Il canzoniere delle feste, aired in the early evening during the Christmas period.

 In 1996 Johnny Dorelli proposed her to share with him the theater show Bobbi sa tutto, awarded with the Golden Ticket for the highest theatrical rank of 1996.
 Together with Dorelli, Loretta also play in the sit-com Due per tre, a series produced in three seasons, broadcast on Canale 5 on Sunday afternoon between 1997 and 1999.

-In the summer of 1997 she also hosting the Rai 1 variety La zanzara d'oro, a talent show dedicated to the discovery of new comic actors, in which she is supported by actor Enzo Iacchetti.
+In the summer of 1997 she also hosted the Rai 1 variety La zanzara d'oro, a talent show dedicated to the discovery of new comic actors, in which she was supported by actor Enzo Iacchetti.

-On Mediaset she leads with Mike Bongiorno four editions of the musical program Viva Napoli aired on Rete 4 (from 1998 to 2002), where she duets with many competitors on very popular Canzone Napoletana repertoire.
+On Mediaset she led with Mike Bongiorno four editions of the musical program Viva Napoli aired on Rete 4 (from 1998 to 2002), where she dueted with many competitors on very popular Canzone Napoletana repertoire.
 She had also won the second edition of 1996 as a competitor.

-On 11 September 1998 she presented Il mio canto libero, a live concert-event dedicated to the death of Italian singer Lucio Battisti (who died just two days before) in Piazza del Campidoglio in Rome, interpreting the songs I Giardini di Marzo, Io vorrei, non vorrei ma...se vuoi and other successes of the songwriter.
+On 11 September 1998 she presented Il mio canto libero, a live concert-event dedicated to the death of Italian singer Lucio Battisti (who died just two days before) in Piazza del Campidoglio in Rome, interpreting the songs I giardini di marzo, Io vorrei, non-vorrei ma...se vuoi and other successes of the songwriter.
 The program is followed live on Canale 5 by over 8 million viewers.

-In 1999, Goggi was the protagonist of Canale 5 prime time tv show Innamorati pazzi, broadcast on Valentine's Day.
+In 1999, Goggi was the protagonist of Canale 5 prime time television show Innamorati pazzi, broadcast on Valentine's Day.

 She join the Italian edition of the musical Hello, Dolly! next to Paolo Ferrari, produced in 1999 and represented with great success throughout Italy until 2003.
 The songs interpreted by Loretta in the musical will then be published in the homonymous album.